DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Learning Outcomes

-1. Assess the translation needs of a variety of multimedia products such as interactive entertainment media and other audiovisual materials and advise an appropriate mode of translation.
+1. Assess the localisation and accessibility needs of a variety of multimedia products such as interactive entertainment media and other audiovisual materials and advise an appropriate mode of localisation.

-2. Demonstrate awareness of appropriate technology tools available, given particular characteristics of the specific multimedia product subject to translation.
+2. Demonstrate awareness of appropriate technology tools available, given particular characteristics of the specific media product subject to localisation.

-4. Explain the main issues technology-based solutions raise for multimedia translation.
+3. Explain the main issues technology-based solutions raise for media localisation and media accessibility.

 WorkloadFull time hours per semester